 Just like recliners require more involved manufacturing, they demand careful maintenance and cleaning.
 Most recliner sofas will need to have their moving mechanism and bolts oiled and cleaned at least every couple of years.
 Additionally, recliners need to be vacuumed and cleaned more often since dust, crumbs, and pet hair can quickly gather in their nooks and crannies.

-Lastly, depending on your reclining sofa’s specialized features, other maintenance may be necessary, such as cleaning the cup holders or inspecting built-in power outlets.
+Lastly, depending on your reclining sofa’s specialized features, other maintenance may be necessary, such as cleaning the cup holders, repairing broken mechanics, or inspecting built-in power outlets.

 To Recline or Not?
 The Choice is All Yours

 Getting a new couch is a big deal!
-But it can be super easy to do with Rent-A-Center’s Worry-Free Guarantee.
-Our Guarantee means you get the items you want at a payment you can afford, with an option to own when you’re ready.
-Plus — free same-day delivery!
+But if you’re wondering where to buy a recliner sofa, the answer is at Rent-A-Center.
+With Rent-A-Center’s Worry-Free Guarantee, you get the items you want at a payment you can afford, with an option to own when you’re ready.
+And don’t forget free delivery and set-up!
 Shop all kinds of sofas at your nearest Rent-A-Center today!